Code-Institute-Submissions/amcali-project-2/README.md

 The contents of the website have been divided into the following sections:

 - __About__

-    This section gives insight to what the website is about, and introduces the topic of the UV Index with a video.⋅
+    This section gives insight to what the website is about, and introduces the topic of the UV Index with a video.

 - __What is the UV Index__
     This section covers an overview on the UV Index and what its measurements readings resemble.